Rules for 1000

 Gameplay

-- Remember: 10 is higher than King!
+- Remember: 10 ranks higher than King

 Scoring